DataDog/dbm-examples/aws/aurora-postgres-iam/README.md

 )
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can now synthesize the CloudFormation template.

 ```bash
 cdk synth
 ```

-Deploy the CloudFormation template.
+If you would like to deploy this stack, you can now run the following command.

 ```bash
 cdk deploy